Zhejiang: Song empire

-The Song dynasty re-established unity around 960.
-Under the Song, the prosperity of South China began to overtake that of North China.
-After the north was lost to the Jurchen Jin dynasty in 1127 following the Jingkang Incident, Hangzhou became the capital of the Song dynasty under the name Lin'an, which was renowned for its prosperity and beauty, it was suspected to have been the largest city in the world at the time.
+The Uyue kingdom was annexed by Song dynasty thus it re-established unity around 960.
+Under the Song empire, the prosperity of South China began to overtake that of North China.
+In 1127, Hangzhou became the capital of the Song dynasty under the name Lin'an, which was renowned for its prosperity and beauty, it was suspected to have been the largest city in the world at the time.

 From then on, northern Zhejiang and neighboring southern Jiangsu have been synonymous with luxury and opulence in Chinese culture.
-The Mongol conquest and the establishment of the Yuan dynasty in 1279 ended Hangzhou's political clout, but its economy continued to prosper.
-The famous traveler Marco Polo visited the city, which he called "Kinsay" (after the Chinese Jingshi, meaning "Capital City") claiming it was "the finest and noblest city in the world."
+The Mongol conquest and the establishment of the Yuan state in 1279 ended Hangzhou's political clout, but its economy continued to prosper.
+The famous Venetian traveler Marco Polo visited the city, which he called "Kinsay" (after the Chinese Jingshi, meaning "Capital City") claiming it was "the finest and noblest city in the world."

 Greenware ceramics made from celadon had been made in the area since the 3rd-century Jin dynasty, but it returned to prominence—particularly in Longquan—during the Southern Song and Yuan.
-Longquan greenware is characterized by a thick unctuous glaze of a particular bluish-green tint over an otherwise undecorated light-grey porcellaneous body that is delicately potted.
+Longquan greenware is characterized by a thick unctuous glaze of a particular bluish-green tint over an otherwise undecorated light-gray porcellaneous body that is delicately potted.
 Yuan Longquan celadons feature a thinner, greener glaze on larger vessels with decoration and shapes derived from Middle Eastern ceramic and metalwares.
-These were produced in large quantities for the Chinese export trade to Southeast Asia, the Middle East and (during the Ming) Europe.
+These were produced in large quantities for the Chinese export trade to Southeast Asia, the Middle East and (during the Ming dynasty) Europe.
 By the Ming, however, production was notably deficient in quality.
 It is in this period that the Longquan kilns declined, to be eventually replaced in popularity and ceramic production by the kilns of Jingdezhen in Jiangxi.

-Yuan and Ming eras
+Early modern era

-This tripod planter from the Ming dynasty was found in Zhejiang province.
+This tripod planter from the Ming dynasty was found in Zhejiang.
 It is housed in the Smithsonian in Washington, D.C.

-Zhejiang was finally conquered by the Mongols in the late 13th century who later established the short lived Yuan dynasty.
-Zhejiang became part of the much larger Jiangzhe Province.
+Zhejiang was finally occupied by the Mongols in the late 13th century who merged it with neighboring provinces.

-The Ming dynasty, which drove out the Mongols in 1368, finally established the present day province of Zhejiang with its borders having little changes since this establishment.

-As in other coastal provinces, number of fortresses were constructed along the Zhejiang coast during the early Ming to defend the land against pirate incursions.
+In 1368, the present day province was established.
+As in other coastal provinces, number of fortresses were constructed along the Zhejiang coast during the early Ming empire to defend the land against pirate incursions.
 Some of them have been preserved or restored, such as Pucheng in the south of the province (Cangnan County).